liamzdenek/ferment-ai/memory-bank/techContext.md

 3. **Zod**
    - Schema validation for runtime type safety
-   - Used for tool input/output validation
+   - Used for capability input/output validation
    - Generates JSON Schema for API documentation
    - Used for workflow and task schema validation
    - Validates inputs and outputs between task calls